 Some countries represent currency differently than usual (France uses a comma rather than a period when representing numbers, for example: 9,99 rather than 9.99).
 Chargebee will automatically follow appropriate conventions, taking cues from the language you have set for the customer.
 If a source for accurate formatting is not available, then Chargebee will utilise the base currency format for displaying the details (in this case: 9.99).

 These steps will walk you through configuring the Localization feature in your Chargebee site.

 The customer locale object in Chargebee defines two things: Where your customer is located and what language is endemic to his location.
 An example of a customer locale is: French [Canada].

 If you are using the Hosted Pages

 If you are using the hosted pages, a customer's locale is captured in three ways, in increasing order of priority:

 Via a customer's browser setting: Chargebee is equipped to automatically set a customer's locale by capturing her browser's locale setting.
 This essentially means that Chargebee will monitor your customer's browser settings so that her hosted checkout page appears in the same language as the rest of her webpages.

-Via the Customer Portal: A customer can always override any previous settings by choosing a locale for herself via the customer portal.
+Via the Customer Portal: A customer can also set a locale for herself via the customer portal.
 She would need to navigate to the Edit Account Details page within the customer portal and select an appropriate locale from the menu there.